 3. Not subject to subsidization or reimbursement.

-4. In line with the cost to provide child care from a licensed provider.
+4. In line with the cost to provide childcare from a licensed provider.

 Regs.
 Conn.
 State Agencies § 46b-215a-2c(g)(2)(A).
-The calculation under the Child Support Guidelines results in a percentage of such child care costs to be paid by each parent.
+The calculation under the Child Support Guidelines results in a percentage of such childcare costs to be paid by each parent.
 The payment can be an actual dollar amount if the parties agree or in the event one party is not in compliance with the child support order.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(g)(2)(B).
-If there has been noncompliance, the amount is determined by estimating the average of the child care costs to that parent’s percentage owed under the Child Support Guidelines.
+If there has been noncompliance, the amount is determined by estimating the average of the childcare costs to that parent’s percentage owed under the Child Support Guidelines.
 Regs.
 Conn.
 State Agencies, § 46b-215a-2c(g)(2)(B).
-These factors do not establish the burden of proof used by the party seeking reimbursement of work-related child care expenses.
+These factors do not establish the burden of proof used by the party seeking reimbursement of work-related childcare expenses.
 Curtis v.
 Curtis, 134 Conn.
 App.
 833, 844 (2012).
-Competent evidence, not argument from counsel, must be presented for the cost of child care.
+Competent evidence, not argument from counsel, must be presented for the cost of childcare.
 Irizarry v.
 Irizarry, 90 Conn.
 App.
 340 (2005).
-One court has found that summer camp expenses that allow a parent to work qualify as work-related child care.
+One court has found that summer camp expenses that allow a parent to work qualify as work-related childcare.
 Gereg v.
 Gereg, 2011 Conn.
 Super.
 LEXIS 1887 (2011).
 For a more thorough discussion on calculating payments of unreimbursed medical expenses, see § 7.33, above.

 PART VI: ESTABLISHING TEMPORARY CHILD SUPPORT ORDERS